 If you have a learning disability, you can join the learning disability register in order to get extra support when you visit your doctor.
 To join, just tell your doctor you have a learning disability and they will do the rest.

-There is a wide range of community based health services for children and adults, supporting health and wellbeing promotion, habilitation, minor ailments and serious or long-term conditions.
+There are a wide range of community based health services for children and adults, supporting health and wellbeing promotion, habilitation, minor ailments and serious or long-term conditions.

 - Children’s continuing care assessor